MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`exportOptions`** - **Export options**<br>
 `string`.
 Optional.
 Use when `packageApp == true`.
 Allowed values: `auto` (Automatic), `plist`, `specify`.
 Default value: `auto`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select a way of providing options for exporting the archive.
+Specifies options for exporting the archive.
 When the default value of `Automatic` is selected, the export method is automatically detected from the archive.
 Select `Plist` to specify a plist file containing export options.
 Select `Specify` to provide a specific **Export method** and **Team ID**.
 <!-- :::editable-content-end::: -->
 <br>